 Public Safety Department Traffic and Patrol

-The patrol division is the most visible section of the police department with the greatest potential to impact our community.
-The priority of the division is to provide professional services, with respect and empathy, while focusing on the overall safety of our citizens and the city.
+Patrol Officers have the greatest potential to impact our community and influence public perception of policing.
+The priority of the division is to provide professional services with respect and fairness while focusing on the overall safety in the city.